0xPolygon/polygon-docs/docs/cdk/how-to/agglayer/integrate.md

 1. If you do not have a CDK chain set up with Polygon, [make a request to register your chain](https://discord.gg/XvpHAxZ).

-    We will ask you for the following data:
+    You will be asked for the following data:

     ```json
     "rollupTypeID": 0,